Considerations for Exceptional Students with IEPs

 3. Teachers modify a student’s ILP by activating specific skill units so that a student engages with them as they work through the Classworks Learning Progression.
 Read more about how this works

-Skill-Based Progress Monitoring
+Domain-Based Progress Monitoring

 In recent years, court cases, such as Endrew F v Douglas, highlight the importance of consistent and effective monitoring of each student's progress toward their IEP goals.
 Additionally, court cases, such as Perez v Sturgis, reinforce expectations surrounding transparent and frequent communication with parents and guardians.
-Classworks Skills-Based Progress Monitoring helps districts meet these expectations.
+Classworks Domain-Based Progress Monitoring helps districts meet these expectations.

 1. IDEA requires that progress monitoring tools are valid and reliable measures of progress.
 This means that independent data is collected separately from the instructional content.
-Classworks Skill-Based progress monitoring probes are assigned in 12-week intervals ensuring ongoing data collection.
+Classworks Domain-Based progress monitoring probes are assigned in 12-week intervals ensuring ongoing data collection.

 2. The student’s Present Level of Performance (PLOP) identified by the Classworks Universal Screener determines the recommended grade level of progress monitoring probes.
 Read more about how this works: How Do I Select the Right Progress Monitoring for Individualized Education Programs (IEPs)